Skip to main content

 Is Whiteface Good for Families?

-Whiteface is an Olympic mountain that doesn't pretend otherwise.
-The 4,867-foot summit delivers the biggest vertical drop in the East, and your kids ages 4 to 12 can train on the same slopes that hosted the 1980 Winter Games through programs like Cub Camp and Junior Adventure.
-The catch?
-This mountain bites.
-Icy, wind-scoured, and genuinely steep, it can rattle nervous skiers fast.
-But sneak over to Bear Den Base Area and you'll find beginner terrain so good it feels like a different resort entirely.
+Whiteface is an Olympic mountain.
+The 1980 Winter Games venue has the biggest vertical drop in the East (3,430 feet), and kids can train on the same slopes through Cub Camp and Junior Adventure.
+Ages 4 to 12.
+The catch: this mountain bites.
+Icy, wind-scoured, and steep, it rattles nervous skiers.
+But Bear Den Base Area has beginner terrain so good it feels like a different resort.
+Lake Placid is 10 miles away with a charming Main Street.

 Icy or windblown conditions make your family miserable.
 Whiteface earns its reputation for being harsh, and some days it delivers